danee940/youversion-highlight/README.md

 ## How it works

-Fetches your highlights from the YouVersion API and displays a random one each time you click the button.
-The verse text is scraped from bible.com and the highlight color is preserved as a card accent.
+It works by spoofing Android app headers to access YouVersion's internal mobile API, then extracts verse text from the `__NEXT_DATA__` JSON that Next.js embeds in bible.com pages.
+Displays a random highlight each time you click the button, preserving the original highlight color as a card accent.

 ## Setup